dodomiyake/module-1-challenge/README.md

 ## Task Overview
 Web accessibility is an important consideration for businesses.
 It opens up your website to a wider audience and improves its search engine ranking.
-The goal of this challenge is to refactor the existing code, adhering to specific accessibility criteria provided in the acceptance criteria section.
+The goal of this task is to refactor the existing code, adhering to specific accessibility criteria provided in the acceptance criteria section.

 ## User Story